taarskog/crm-powerbi-viewer/README.md

 This is still a fairly young project and I've not had time to add proper documentation just yet.
 A more detailed guide will be added soon.

 ## Getting started

 ~~If you just want the solution embedded into your CRM instance you should head over to the wiki to read the full guide~~ (also in the works).

+A detailed guide on configuring Azure AD can be found at <http://crm-powerbi-viewer.heiigjen.com/pages/azure-ad.html>.

 ###For experienced CRM devs (with Azure AD knowledge) this is the quick intro: